 The site is just a short drive from the Swadlincote Snowsports Centre if you fancy a bit of an adrenaline rush.
 Also close by is the Sharpe's Pottery Museum, which showcases this area's proud industrial legacy and has an excellent outside play zone for children.

-4 - Hooks House farm, Robin Hoods Bay, North Yorkshire
+4 - Hooks House Farm, Robin Hoods Bay, North Yorkshire

-When looking for the campsites North West England has to offer, this is not only one of the most picturesque, it is also probably the most ideally located.
+When looking for the campsites North East England has to offer, this is not only one of the most picturesque, it is also probably the most ideally located.
 With panoramic sea and country views, Hooks House Farm is situated not far from the Yorkshire Moors, five miles from the beach village of Whitby (the inspiration for Bram Stoker’s Dracula) and only a short drive from Scarborough.

 5 - Wild In Style, The Lake District